FinlayDWebb/Y2-FOM/README.md

 Currently I don't follow what the "design matrix" means, although I understand it can be used to solve for Beta.

 Should follow the theory again, perhaps watch a video to better understand.

+Look into the book 'Introduction into statistical learning', open source book.

+-- Question to ask: why not always use a 100-degree (arbitrary number) polynomial if we needn't consider the speed of computation.